The Danger of Driving with Faulty Parts

 Fault can also be placed on the vehicle’s manufacturer if they did not inform you of recalled parts.
 The National Highway Traffic Safety Administration (NHTSA) keeps its website up to date with all recent recalls, including tires, parts, and overall vehicles.
 Using their tool, you can see exactly what kind of recalls are active for your specific vehicle.
 If the manufacturer has failed to inform you of these themselves, then they may be at fault for any accidents that occur.

-How Our Fairfax Car Accident Attorneys Can Help
+How Our Experienced Attorneys Can Help

 The team at Weiner, Spivey & Miller, PLC is skilled at getting the necessary compensation for those involved in a motor vehicle accident.
-If you believe that a manufacturer or mechanic's negligence is at fault for your accident, contact our office to schedule a consultation by calling (703) 215-9982.
+If you believe that a manufacturer or mechanic's negligence is at fault for your accident, contact our office to schedule a free consultation by calling (703) 215-9982.